swastik93-dot/Hospital_Management_Information_System/README.md

 ## Overview
 This project is a static software application developed using Java Swing for the graphical user interface, MySQL for the database, and JDBC for connectivity.
-The **Hospital Management Information System** aims to assist doctors and hospital staff in organizing patient records effectively and in a standardized format, ensuring authentication security.
+The **Hospital Management Information System** aims to assist doctors and hospital staff in organizing patient records effectively and in a standardized format, ensuring authentication security.platform - Netbeans , Pycharm , SQL Workbench

 ## Features
 - **User Authentication:** Users (doctors or authenticated personnel) are required to log in with their unique username and password to access the information, ensuring privacy and security.